About Steven S. Reinemund

 Steve graduated from the United States Naval Academy in 1970 and served five years as an officer in the United States Marine Corps.
 He received a Master of Business Administration from the University of Virginia, and has been awarded honorary doctorate degrees by Johnson and Wales University and Bryant University.

-Steve and his wife, Gail, have been married for 40 years and have four children and three granddaughters.
+Steve and his wife, Gail, have four children and four granddaughters.